Graffiti Fonts®

 front/back cover graphic & centerfold showing the Burner™ font family from the Graffiti Fonts® 4 instruction booklet.

 This brings us into 2010, by which time, a graffiti genre was well established within digital type.
-While still small in numbers & rare compared to fonts in other categories, well over 100 graffiti style typefaces had been published.
+While still small in numbers & rare compared to fonts in other, more established categories, well over 100 graffiti style typefaces had been published.
 Websites & collections dedicated entirely to the genre had been produced.
 While still a niche market, the popularity & usage of such fonts had become reasonably mainstream.
 As graffiti in previous years & decades had broken in to poular culture & fine art, it had now established itself within the circles of commercial design & type.
 With one foot still firmly rooted in its street-level roots, including Hip-Hop culture, by continuing to break new ground & push into new territory over 40 years after it's birth the art form had continued to assert it's versatility & staying power.

 End of Timeline Section